AriFordsham/GHCWiki/Functional-dependencies-in-GHC.md

 ```
 They are mutually inconsistent.
 The fundep on `C2` says that `a` determines `b`; but if `a`=`Int`, then `b` can be both `Bool` and `Char`.

 The instance consistency condition ensures that instances are pair-wise consistent.
-It appears not to be documented in GHC's user manual, but is is Defn 6 in the JFP-paper.
+It appears not to be documented in GHC's user manual, but it is Defn 6 in the JFP-paper.

 ** (Strict) instance consistency condition **.
 Consider a declaration for class TC, and any pair of instance declarations for that class:
 ```